Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Application to Downstream Tasks

 \subsection{Channel Compression}

-\textbf{Problem Setup.} In this work, we focus on improving the \ac{CSI} feedback in MIMO systems.
-Specifically, we aim to evaluate the \ac{NMSE} of the reconstructed \ac{DL} CSI when using different dataset augmentation methods.
+\textbf{Problem Setup.} In this work, we focus on improving the CSI feedback in MIMO systems.
+Specifically, we aim to evaluate the normalized mean square error (NMSE) of the reconstructed downlink (DL) CSI when using different dataset augmentation methods.
 The goal is to reduce the NMSE between the original and reconstructed CSI using minimal training data.
 For a visualization of the scenario, refer to Fig. \ref{figure:csicompression.pdf}.

-Under the same training scheme, \ac{CRNet} \cite{CRNet} outperforms CsiNet \cite{CsiNet} and CsiNetPlus \cite{CsiNetPlus} with stable NMSE.
-Therefore, we chose \ac{CRNet} for the downstream task.
+Under the same training scheme, channel reconstruction network (CRNet) \cite{CRNet} outperforms CsiNet \cite{CsiNet} and CsiNetPlus \cite{CsiNetPlus} with stable NMSE.
+Therefore, we chose CRNet for the downstream task.
 This work focuses solely on the feedback scheme, assuming ideal downlink channel estimation and uplink feedback.
 While the original work assumes a MISO FDD system, we assume a MIMO narrowband system, leading to different settings but a similar model structure due to the 2D sparse channel.

-A \ac{CRNet} consists of two deep neural networks: an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$.
-First, we apply \ac{DFT} to the channel matrix $\mathbf{H}$ to obtain its beamspace representation $\mathbf{H}_{\mathrm{v}}$.
+A CRNet consists of two deep neural networks: an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$.
+First, we apply DFT to the channel matrix $\mathbf{H}$ to obtain its beamspace representation $\mathbf{H}_{\mathrm{v}}$.
 We then input the channel matrix $\mathbf{H}_{\mathrm{v}}$ into the encoder $\mathcal{E}$.
 Subsequently, we decode the latent vector using the decoder $\mathcal{D}$ and perform inverse DFT (IDFT) to reconstruct the channel matrix.
 The following formula \eqref{CRNet} explains the process, illustrated in Fig. \ref{figure:csicompression.pdf}.